A Review of Deep Reinforcement Learning for Smart Building Energy Management: Introduction

 The rest of this paper is organized as follows.
 In Section \ref{s2}, we give an overview of DRL.
 In Section~\ref{s3}, we introduce the background of SBEM, the procedure of solving SBEM problems using DRL, and the classification of DRL methods for SBEM.
-In Section \ref{s4}, we discuss DRL applications in a single building energy subsystem.
-In Section \ref{s5}, we discuss DRL applications in multiple energy subsystems of buildings.
-In Section \ref{s6}, we discuss DRL applications in building microgrids.
+In next three sections, we discuss DRL applications in a single building energy subsystem, multiple energy subsystems of buildings, and building microgrids.
 In Section \ref{s7}, we identify some unsolved issues and point out the future research directions.
 Finally, conclusions and lessons learned are provided in Section \ref{s8}.
-For easy understanding, the list of abbreviations commonly appeared in this paper is given in Table~\ref{table_2}.
+For easy understanding, the list of abbreviations in alphabetical order is provided in Table~\ref{table_2}.